dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 <a name="tracking-specific-events" />
 ## 3. Tracking specific events

-SnowPlow has been built to enable users to track a wide range of events that occur when consumers interact with their websites and webapps.
+SnowPlow has been built to enable you to track a wide range of events that occur when users interact with your websites and webapps.
 We are constantly growing the range of functions available in order to capture that data more richly.

 <a name="page" />
 ### 3.1 Pageviews